Text Link

 • Talking about diets and losing weight is really triggering to me—can you please avoid talking to me about them?

-• I’m working on embracing body positivity/neutrality right now and talking about weight, physical appearance, and body size isn’t helpful for me.
+• I’m working on embracing body positivity/neutrality right now, and talking about weight, physical appearance, and body size isn’t helpful for me.

 2. Change the subject

 When examining how to talk about eating disorders, know that you have every right to not talk about your eating, weight, or body, or those topics in general, and can choose who you let in, and how much you let them in.
-This can change moment to moment, and day to day, depending on who makes you feel safe or your own energy levels around the topic.
+This can change from moment to moment and day to day, depending on who makes you feel safe or your own energy levels around the topic.

 3. Set an example by talking about yourself kindly